 - 1. Identify whether an impaired water within the permitted area was added to the latest EPA-approved 303(d) list or the Texas Integrated Report of Surface Water Quality for CWA Sections 305(b) and 303(d).
-List any newly-identified impaired waters below by including the name of the water body and the cause of impairment. - If applicable, explain below any activities taken to address the discharge to impaired waterbodies, including any sampling results and a summary of the small MS4's BMPs used to address the pollutant of concern. - 3.
+List any newly identified impaired waters below by including the water body's name and cause of impairment. - 2.
+If applicable, explain below any activities taken to address the discharge to impaired waterbodies, including any sampling results and a summary of the small MS4's BMPs used to address the pollutant of concern. - 3.
 Describe the implementation of targeted controls if the small MS4 discharges to an impaired water body with an approved TMDL. - 4.
 Report the benchmark identified by the MS4 and assessment activities: